work permit in Netherlands

 • Valid for up to three years.

-This visa is designed for professionals in highly paid positions with unique skills that are in demand in the Netherlands.
+Highly Paid Migrants This visa is intended for highly paid professionals with unique skills in demand in the Dutch labor market.

 Features: